bup/bup/Documentation/bup-init.md

 # OPTIONS

--r, \--remote=*host*:*path*
+-r, \--remote=[*user*@]*host*:*path*
 :   Initialize not only the local repository, but also the
-    remote repository given by the *host* and *path*.
-This is not necessary if you intend to back up to the default location on the server (ie. a blank *path*).
-The connection to the remote server is made with SSH.
-If you'd like to specify which port, user or private key to use for the SSH connection, we recommend you use the `~/.ssh/config` file.
+    remote repository given by *user*, *host* and *path*. *path* may be omitted if you intend to backup to the default path on the remote server.

+-e, \--sshcmd="remote shell commandline"
+:   allows the specification of an alternate remote shell command line for
+    connecting to a server.
+A common use case is to specify optional parameters to the SSH command line.
+For example to use a custom port and key file:
+        -e 'ssh -i /path/to/keyfile -p 22056'

 # EXAMPLE